 Stipend, Benefits, and Resources

 The annual internship stipend across all consortium sites is $26,000-$28,600.
-Please see the "Admissions and Support" tab for more details.
-Please note that the increased stipend at Pearl Health Clinic is due to the ineligibility of PHC interns to receive health benefits through their employer.
-The difference in the Pearl Health Clinic stipend helps to offset the variance in benefits.
+Please see the “Admissions and Support” tab for more details.
+Please note that the difference in the stipend amounts across settings is due to variance in benefits.

 All interns are required by the consortium to have current health insurance coverage.
 Annual PTO will be provided to all interns.
 With regard to Family and Medical Leave extensions during the internship year, agency parameters will dictate extended leave options.
 Interns are responsible for discussing leave requests with their supervisor and working in coordination with their agency/site.
 Not all sites have the ability to provide extensions.

 ID-PIC interns have access to numerous resources.
 Funding for travel within the state of Idaho is provided in order for interns to complete required training experiences.
 Assessment and other training materials are provided by each training site, and additional materials that may be needed may be purchased using Consortium funding with Training Committee approval.
 Each intern additionally has access to administrative and IT support through their primary training site.